St Magnus Cathedral / Isle of Mainland ***

 Description:

-St Magnus Cathedral known as the ‘Light in the North’ and dominating Kirkwall, was founded in 1137 by the Viking, Earl Rognvald, in honour of his uncle St Magnus who who had been executed at Egilsay in 1116.
+St Magnus Cathedral known as the ‘Light in the North’ and dominating Kirkwall, was founded in 1137 by the Viking, Earl Rognvald, in honour of his uncle Magnus who who had been executed at Egilsay in 1116.